BRITISH COLUMBIA REGIONAL MAP

-Offering 18 of the 30 Big Game Hunting species, British Columbia is a province rich in wildlife, wilderness and outdoor adventures.
-From mountain-tops to valley bottoms, river edges and lakes to grasslands and forest, BC has it all.
+Offering 18 of the 30 big game hunting species, British Columbia (BC) is a province rich in wildlife, wilderness and outdoor adventures.
+From mountain tops to valley bottoms, river edges and lakes, to grasslands and forests, BC has it all.
 British Columbia hunting is regulated by the Ministry of Forests, Lands and Natural Resources and links to some important resources regarding hunting for non-residents can be found on our Hunting Info page.

 Click on the links below to find out more about the characteristics and hunting opportunities found within each region and then use the search by region to find all the guide outfitter members in that region.

 1 & 2 South Coast

 Vancouver Island’s stunning geography is the backdrop for a wide variety of wilderness adventures.
 The Island’s wildlife population may best be summed up as “bears, bears, and more bears.”
 The black bear concentration on the Island is second to none in the world, and guide outfitters regularly assist their hunters in finding Boone and Crockett trophy bears.
 Some guide outfitters also maintain sections of coastal mainland directly across from their primary Island territory, and here large coastal grizzly bears are in abundance.
 Outfitters here also offer mountain goat opportunities, and hunting the Coastal Mountains within eyesight of the Pacific Ocean is always a thrilling experience.